hpsaturn/hpsaturn.github.io/_posts/2023-12-19-espnowcam.md

 ## ESPNowCam

-This library is a simple and direct data streamer, designed for popular ESP32 devices, utilizing the ESPNow protocol.
-No need for IPs, routers, or credentials—keeping it straightforward and hassle-free! :D
+The ESPNowCam library is a simple and direct video or data streamer designed for popular ESP32 devices, utilizing ESPNow and WiFi-raw (80211tx) protocols.
+No need for IPs, routers, or credentials-keeping it straightforward and hassle-free! :D

 **This library is for general purpose**, as it accepts pointers to various types of data, including buffers, strings, images, or any byte-formatted content.
 This flexibility enables transmission of larger packages across different scenarios, not limited to cameras alone.
 For instance, a buffer of 4000 bytes takes approximately 1/9 of a second to transmit, resulting in a frame rate of around 9FPS.